antonioscalaunina/pyANTI-FASc/README.md

 The first command will download the installer while the other ones are used to run the installer and install conda to the latest version.
 During the installation the user will be asked to decide if the conda execution must be automatic every time a terminal is open.
 Such a choice is optional.

-Once miniconda is installed it will be sufficient to enter into the main folder and create the conda environement antifasc by typing:
+Once Miniconda is installed, simply navigate to the main folder and create the Conda environment antifasc by entering the following commands:

     cd pyANTI-FASc
     conda env create -f ANTIFASc.yml

-at the end of installation you may enter into the environment typing
+at the end of installation you may enter into the environment typing the command:

     conda activate antifasc

-Alternatively, you can create the conda environment by typing:
+Alternatively, you can create the conda environment by using the following commands:

     conda create --name antifasc python=3.9
     conda activate antifasc
     pip install -r requirements.txt

-To compile the software k223d that represents the final module of the software it is necessary to have gfortran installed.
+To compile the fortran software k223d that represents the final module of the software it is necessary to have *gfortran* installed.
 If you don't have it can be installed easily with the following command:

     sudo apt-get install gfortran